replit/abcd-amasad/README.md

 - If our hero is bit, she/he falls back to the starting position.
 - Our hero will get right back up with a nudge.
 - If our hero wins, we'll spend a few seconds dancing, and it's right back to the starting position.
-- Be patient of the well-deserved celebrating; you won't be able to move until it is over.
+- Be patient with the well-deserved celebration; you won't be able to move until it is over.
 - As the game proceeds, the Evil Chomper Plants may get angrier and speed up.
-- And, most important: super heros never die, so, go for really big scores!!
+- And, most important: super heroes never die, so, go for really big scores!!
 - You can use a mouse or touch instead of the keys, but our hero only will move to an adjacent position.
 To play make sure you point only left, right, up, or down.
 No diagonals or big jumps, please.

 Browser Compatibility